 5Farm work pay rates and structure

-Not all tasks, employers, fruits and vegetables pay the same.
+Not all tasks, farms, fruits and vegetables, etc. pay the same.
 Logically, tougher jobs like pruning or planting trees and heavier fruits like pineapples should pay more.

-There are also two ways to get paid—per hour or by quantity of fruit picked.
+There are also two ways to get paid—per hour or by quantity of fruit picked (piece rate).

-In Australia, an award is an enforceable document containing minimum terms and conditions of employment in addition to any legislated minimum terms.
-Two awards are relevant here—the Horticulture Award 2010 and the Wine Industry Award 2010 (e.g. for grape picking employees).
+In Australia, an award is an enforceable document containing minimum terms and conditions of employment, in addition to any legislated minimum terms.
+Two awards are relevant here—the Horticulture Award 2020 and the Wine Industry Award (e.g. for grape picking employees).
 If you’re not sure which award applies to you, you can use the useful three-step “Find my award” tool.

 There are usually three types of employment: